UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/6_practical_pixhawk_PX4.md

 - **Safety Setup**: All the different safety systems built int from *return to home* to parachutes if they're installed.
 - **Parameters**: All of these setup screens essentially manipulate the value of various parameters under the hood.
 Have a scroll through the parameter list and you will quickly see that there are a lot of options for a variety of scenarios.
 Bare in mind that PX4 is highly multi-functional as it has been written to work on anything from fixed-wing aircraft to mini-submarines!

 > You might want to try setting up the virtual joystick to enable easier testing!
-[Joystick](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/joystick.html) Note the PX4 instruction
+[Joystick](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/joystick.html)

 ### Next step